nikaso194/lOT-Lab/README.md

 Added a five-second delay between readings.

-Purpose
+-Purpose:

 This task verifies that the sensor is correctly wired and functioning before adding Telegram and relay features.

 Task 2 — Telegram Message Sending

-Function
+-Function:

-Task 2 connects the ESP32 to Wi-Fi and sends a test message to a Telegram group using the Telegram Bot API.
+*Connects the ESP32 to Wi-Fi and sends a test message to a Telegram group using the Telegram Bot API.

 The ESP32 uses the Wi-Fi network to access Telegram’s online API.
 A test message such as Hello World is sent to the configured Telegram chat.